tsackton/taelgar/Worldbuilding/Brainstorming/Geography on Google.md

 - All of this area was once small kingdoms, often mix of Drankor/Northlander heritage, that were essentially completely wiped out by Pandor/hobgoblins/Cha’mutte in the post-Great-War period

 - Beyond here, land of orcs and hobgoblins; this area was generally reclaimed in the past 100-150 years, after Blood Years, so Chardon was pushed back, and then pushed forward

-### Illoria

-#### Burganos and Silanus

-- Rocky, warm subtropical islands, kind of Caribbean vibe

-- Main islands and by far the biggest population centers of Illoria

-- Highly seafaring people; largely a motley group of refugees, outcasts, and pirates

-- Recently conquered by Chardon, and now a Protectorate of the Empire, with a Chardonian governor installed

-- Aiming for a kind of freewheeling attitude of the people, some piracy but generally kind of outlaws + outcasts vibe; mostly small cities and seacoast towns, economy deeply tied to ocean

-#### Small Southern Islands

-- Historically not really populated, but now home of whatever Illorians fled Chardonian rule

-- NOT currently ruled by Chardon

-- Even stronger Caribbean vibe (geographically)

-### Mawakel Peninsula

-- Home to the Mawar people and the Mawar Confederacy

-### ~WesternIslands~

-- Thinking this is a isolated society, not necessarily with a strong navy, fairly urbanized with dense agriculture and fishing; maybe use some aspects of historical Japan as a model

-- Trade with Chardon, but possibly one island is the only one that foreigners are allowed on?

-- Almost pure “West Northlander” with no imperial influences; very distinct culturally, religiously, and linguistically from rest of world in many ways.
-Many people don’t speak common, for example.

 ### ~Peninsula~